RocketD4n/rocket-data-logger/README.md

 - **Power-saving Mode**: Automatically reduces transmission frequency when battery is low (<45%)
 - **SD Card Logging**: Automatically logs all telemetry data to CSV files on the receiver's SD card when installed
 - **Recovery Buzzer**: Remote-activated audio beacon to help locate the rocket after landing
+- **Dual Velocity Calculation**: Computes velocity using both accelerometer integration and barometric altitude changes for redundancy
+- **Orientation Estimation**: Calibrates accelerometer with orientation detection to account for non-vertical mounting
+- **Calibration Logging**: Records detailed calibration data to SD card for post-flight analysis

 ## Hardware Requirements